Our Rescue: Criticism of operations under Founder Tim Ballard

 In June 2022, Vice reported that Operation Underground Railroad falsely announced on its Twitter and Facebook accounts as well as on Ballard's Instagram account that Operation Underground Railroad had "partnered" with American Airlines and that the airline would show a video about Our Rescue's work on all domestic flights that month.
 American Airlines said that they had never had a partnership or affiliation with Operation Underground Railroad or ever shown any of their videos, and that they were "taking appropriate action to have these posts removed".
 Operation Underground Railroad released a statement that the apparent mix up was due to their advertising agency informing them of the deal with American Airlines, which was not finalized yet.

+On November 27, 2023, Suzanne Whitehead filed a lawsuit in Utah's Third Judicial District Court against Utah Attorney General Sean Reyes, Ballard, and O.U.R. (the latter as Ballard's alleged alter ego), pleading a federal civil-rights claim under 42 U.S.C. § 1983 against Reyes for an alleged First Amendment violation, plus intentional and negligent infliction of emotional distress against all defendants.
+The complaint characterizes the suit as arising from Reyes's alleged suppression of Whitehead's free speech and a claimed Ballard-O.U.R. effort to silence her as a witness to alleged fraud, brought under the court's concurrent federal-question jurisdiction.
+In August 2024 the Utah Court dismissed the case against O.U.R. with prejudice and dismissed the case against Ballard without prejudice.
+The case against Reyes had already been dropped following discussions between Whitehead and Reyes.